dannyclark77/ironside_front_end/README.md

 - Don't log out on refresh
 - Add Jordan and Hirsch to 2016 roster - DONE
 - More info on sign-up error - email already taken?
-- Pretty up created teams
+- Pretty up created teams - DONE
-- Add padding/margin at the bottom of the page
+- Add padding/margin at the bottom of the page - DONE
 - Click event working on extended area beyond button - DONE
 - Check whether team already exists for another user